 Amin Jadavji 1:04:52

-Yeah, no, no, I think I think there’s a lot of merit and a lot of, I think more appetite now than pre COVID.
-So, not that there’s a silver lining, but I think people are concerned about or more concerned about where their food comes from.
-And you know, food miles was sort of a thing, but it wasn’t kind of a mass market thing.
-But, you know, when when COVID first started, what was in the headlines was, and you mentioned this with your first settling in East Africa, you couldn’t get toilet paper?
-Yeah, I was the first thing that ran out.
-He said, so by chain, I don’t know, how people’s logic was.
-There’s a pandemic, let me go out there and stuck up on toilet paper.
-But whatever the logic is, that was one of the first things sort of in the headlines that that we ran out of, and it started with, you know, food rotting in the fields and fields full of tomatoes in California and lettuce and in the UK, and, and all kinds of other things because they weren’t foreign workers and, you know, all kinds of other other aspects of it.
-But yeah, this is, I think front and center at the moment is food.
-Food security is an Yeah, relevant topic.
-Happy to come back at any time and, and continue the dialogue.
+Yeah, no, no, I think I think there's a lot of merit and a lot of, I think more appetite now than pre COVID.
+Just So, not that there's a silver lining, but I think people are concerned about or more concerned about where their food comes from.
+And you know, food miles was sort of a thing, but it wasn't kind of a mass market thing.
+But, you know, when when COVID first started, what was in the headlines was, and you mentioned this with your first settling in East Africa.
+He couldn't get toilet paper.
+Yeah, it was the first thing that ran out his supply chain, I don't know, how people's logic was.
+There's a pandemic, let me go out there and stock up on toilet paper.
+But whatever the logic is, that was one of the first things sort of in the headlines that we ran out of man, it started with, you know, food rotting in the fields and fields full of tomatoes in California and led us in in the UK and, and all kinds of other things because they weren't foreign workers and, you know, all kinds of other other aspects of it.
+But yeah, this is I think front and center at the moment is food.
+Food security is and yeah, relevant topic.
+Happy to, to come back at any time and, and continue the dialogue.
 Awesome, man.
-It